Combination Game

 The Combination Game was a style of association football based around teamwork and cooperation.
 It would gradually favour the passing of the ball between players over individual dribbling skills which had been a notable feature of early Association games.
 It developed from "scientific" football and is considered to be the predecessor of the modern passing game of football.
 It originated in Britain and its origins are associated with early clubs: Sheffield FC (founded 1857), The Royal Engineers AFC (founded 1863), Queen's Park FC (founded 1867) and Cambridge University AFC (founded 1856).
 Each of these claimants is supported by retrospective accounts from men who were notable in the early history of football.
 They are considered below in the order of earliest contemporary evidence of "scientific" football playing styles.

 Background

 The effect of rule changes on playing style

-The change to the original offside rule enabled the gradual transition from a dribbling to a passing game.
-The introduction of a loose offside rule in the FA rules of 1866/67 - at the behest of representatives of Charterhouse and Westminster School - opened the way to forward passing.
+The change to the original offside rule enabled the gradual transition from a dribbling to a passing game, this opened the way to forward passing.
 A similar rule had originally been part of the earlier Cambridge rules.